fricas/fricas/src/doc/sphinx/source/install.rst

       make
       make install

-   Optionaly, to gain confidence that your build works, you can run tests
+   Optionally, to gain confidence that your build works, you can run tests
    ::